SimonHersche/3D-Lab-profiles/README.md

 ## Profile Generator
-- To generate your own rofle with BCN3D's Generator go to this website: http://progen.bcn3d.fr/
+- To generate your own profile with BCN3D's Generator go to this website: http://progen.bcn3d.fr/